YifanMo727/SciText2Eq/README.md

-# Evaluating Mathematical Reasoning Capabilities of LLMs Within Scientific Literature
+# Assessing LLMs for Explainable Equation Generation for Scientific Creativity
-This repository contains the code and data supporting my master's thesis, which investigates the capabilities of large language models (LLMs) in generating mathematical equations from scientific text.

 ## Overview
-In this work, we introduce a novel framework that explores large language models (LLMs) for equation generation from scientific context.
-We leverage LLMs' mathematical reasoning abilities and scientific domain knowledge to infer missing equations directly from surrounding text in scientific literature.
-The framework casts equation generation as a contextual translation task and incorporates prompt engineering to guide model behavior.
-To evaluate output quality, we propose  an evaluation framework that combines standard text similarity metrics, structure-aware measures, and an LLM-as-a-Judge methodology.
-Experiments across multiple LLMs and metrics show that current models can generate syntactically plausible equations but often fall short on deep semantic alignment.
-Our analysis highlights the limitations of existing automatic metrics and introduces LLM-based judgment as a promising complementary approach for evaluating math reasoning tasks.
+This work investigates the ability of large language models (LLMs) to generate mathematical equations from scientific texts.
+Prior work faces challenges in unstructured grounding, multi-equation dependency, and human-aligned evaluation.
+To this end, we construct a dataset of AI research papers, pairing contextual passages with ground-truth equations and variable descriptions.
+We develop an explainable equation generation workflow and evaluate it across diverse open- and closed-source LLM backbones.
+We introduce an evaluation protocol combining automatic metrics, LLM-based rubrics, and human judgments to assess accuracy, explainability, and human-LLM alignment.

 ![Workflow](images/workflow.png)